 The text text-no does not exist, or no read access.
-This error code will also be used when attempting to fetch any text except the motd-of-lyskom text without logging in first.
+This error code will also be used when attempting to fetch texts without logging in first.
+(There are some texts that are readable without logging in: the motd-of-lyskom (see Section 4.42 [set-motd-of-lyskom], page 72), and texts with the world-readable aux item set on them.)